Humanidades: revista de la Universidad

 convergence area can be observed in the treatment of anti-imperialism as

 discourse and practice.
-Both Cortés’s and Serrano del Pozo’s articles address
+Both Cortés’s and Serrano del Pozo’s

-that is not always conducted by coherence and logic.
+process that is not always conducted by coherence and logic.

 Alongside